CES Handbook 2020-2021

 Head lice are common in any community and outbreaks may occur at any time especially among school children.
 ANYONE can get head lice.
 Having lice is not a sign of uncleanliness.
 Head lice can spread quickly from one person to another by direct head to head contact or by indirect contact through sharing of personal items such as combs, brushes, hats, helmets, scarves, clothes, stuffed toys, bed linen, and towels.

-When a case of head lice is noticed or reported to school staff, a letter is sent home to all parents with children in the same class as the child with lice advising them of this fact and requesting parents to check their children's hair to help prevent the spread of head lice.
+When a case of head lice is noticed or reported to school staff, a letter is sent home to all parents with children in the class advising them of this fact and requesting parents to check their children's hair to help prevent the spread of head lice.
 If your child has an outbreak, we recommend keeping them home until it is under control to help prevent spreading the lice.
+We may, at times, conduct our own lice check of students when a case of lice is identified.

 The local weather can prove to be challenging at times, especially for planned school activities.
 Student safety is always our top priority and we are committed to working with parents to create safe conditions for students during inclement weather conditions.
 With this in mind we ask that students be dressed appropriately as they arrive at school each day.
-This may include coat, toque, gloves and boots.
+This should include coat, toque, gloves, scarf and boots.
+Even when inside recess is anticipated, send your children dressed appropriately for the weather conditions; in the case of an emergency or evacuation, we need students to be safe and prepared.

 Positive Behaviour Discipline Plan